in the U.S. Yohannes Assefa

 About The Ethiopian Diaspora Business Forum

-The Ethiopian Diaspora Business Forum is organized by The Ethiopian American, a Virginia based Ethiopian Diaspora business and investment group with offices in New York.
+The Ethiopian Diaspora Business Forum is organized by The Ethiopian American, a US based Ethiopian Diaspora business and investment group with offices in New York.
 The Ethiopian American was first established as non-partisan, professional business publication in 2004 by a group of young Diaspora professionals to create a positive and non-political platform devoted to the issue of business and investment in the Ethiopian Diaspora community.

 In June 2005, the magazine organized the first Ethiopian Diaspora Business Forum (the “Forum”) with the generous financial support of USAID/VEGA Ethiopian AGOA + and several Diaspora businesses.
 Over the years, the Forum served as a key platform for Diaspora discussions on many important issues such as trade and investment in Ethiopia and the United States, the African Growth and Opportunities Act (AGOA), business environment and related regulatory affairs.
 Seven years later, the Forum has grown and continues to grow strong in every aspect by empowering the Diaspora business community with valuable information and enabling the community to participate in Ethiopia’s economy and development in a meaningful way.

-This year, organizers are publishing the second annual full length event magazine covering many issues of interest for the Diaspora business community.
+This year, organizers are publishing the fifth annual full length event magazine covering many issues of interest for the Diaspora business community.
 The magazine will be distributed for free both in the U.S. and Ethiopia.
 As in the past three years, the Forum will also be covered by EBS.